Therapeutic Riding Centers

 How JNF is Helping

-JNF also continues to support the Red Mountain Therapeutic Riding Center (RMTRC) at Kibbutz Grofit.
+JNF supports the Red Mountain Therapeutic Riding Center (RMTRC) at Kibbutz Grofit.
 The women of JNF's Sapphire Society provide scholarships to RMTRC's "Day of Studies" program for children with mental and physical disabilites from kindergarten through high school.
 JNF's assistance ensures that this unique rehabilitative therapy is available to children in need whose families are unable to afford treatment.